Dhiraj123-star/fastapi-neo4j-movie-recommender/README.md

 ## 📦 Core Functionality

-* Upload movies via CSV and create nodes in Neo4j
+* **Movie Upload and Indexing**: Upload movie metadata via CSV, create movie nodes in Neo4j, and index them in OpenSearch for efficient search.
-* Add new users to the system
+* **User Management**: Add new users to Neo4j to track preferences and interactions.
-* Like and rate movies with proper relationships
+* **Movie Interactions**: Allow users to like and rate movies (0–5), creating relationships in Neo4j for personalized recommendations.
+* **Fuzzy Movie Search**: Search movies by title using OpenSearch’s fuzzy matching, enabling flexible queries with partial matches or typos.
-* Generate movie recommendations using graph queries
+* **Personalized Recommendations**: Generate movie recommendations using Neo4j graph queries based on collaborative filtering, leveraging user ratings.
-* Expose a health check endpoint to monitor API and Neo4j connectivity
+* **Health Monitoring**: Expose a `/healthz` endpoint to monitor API, Neo4j, and OpenSearch connectivity.

 ---